Statistical inference on representational geometries: Introduction

-RSA is widely used \citep{kriegeskorte2013, Haxby2014, kriegeskorte2019} and has gained additional popularity since image-computable representational models like deep neural networks have become more commonly available \citep[e.g.][]{krizhevsky2012, yamins2014, khaligh-razavi2017, mehrer2017, kriegeskorte2015, Yamins2016}.
-There has been important recent progress with the estimation of the representational distances and better measures of RDM prediction accuracy.
-For estimation, biased and unbiased distance estimators with improved reliability have been proposed \citep{cai2019, walther2016}.
-For better quantification of the RDM prediction accuracy, the sampling distribution of distance estimators has been derived and measures of RDM prediction accuracy that take the dependencies between dissimilarity estimates into account have been proposed \citep{diedrichsen2021}.
+RSA is widely used \citep{kriegeskorte2013, Haxby2014, kriegeskorte2019} and has gained additional popularity with the rise of image-computable representational models like deep neural networks \citep[e.g.][]{krizhevsky2012, yamins2014, khaligh-razavi2014, mehrer2017, kriegeskorte2015, Yamins2016, xu2021limits, konkle2022self, cichy2016comparison}.
+There has been important recent progress with methods for estimating representational distances (step 1) as well as measures of RDM prediction accuracy (step 2).
+For RDM estimation, biased and unbiased distance estimators with improved reliability have been proposed \citep{nili2014, cai2019, walther2016}.
+For quantification of the RDM prediction accuracy, the sampling distribution of distance estimators has been derived and measures of RDM prediction accuracy that take the dependencies between dissimilarity estimates into account have been proposed \citep{diedrichsen2021}.
+However, existing statistical inference methods for RSA (step 3) have important limitations.
+Established RSA inference methods \citep{nili2014} provide a noise ceiling and enable comparisons of fixed models with generalization to new subjects and conditions.
+However, they cannot handle flexible models, can be severely suboptimal in terms of statistical power, and have not been thoroughly validated using simulated or real data where ground truth is known.
+Addressing these shortcomings poses three substantial challenges.
+(1) Model-comparative inference with generalization to new conditions is not trivial because new conditions extend an RDM and the evaluation depends on pairwise dissimilarities, thus violating independence assumptions.
+(2) Standard methods for statistical inference do not handle multiple random factors --- subjects and conditions in RSA.
+(3) Flexible models, that is models that have parameters enabling them to predict different RDMs, are essential for RSA \citep{diedrichsen2018, kriegeskorte2016}.
+Evaluation of such models requires methods that are unaffected by overfitting to either subjects or conditions to avoid a bias in favor of more flexible models.